Stuycs-K/final-project-5-lee-jared-liu-zachary/WORKLOG.md

 Created methods for a start screen and loading screen Updated methods to select # of players at start of game

+### 6/4

+Created text for straight flush and royal flush cases

+### 6/6

+Created a designated screen for the player win/game over and a way to restart the game.

 ## GROUP MEMBER 2

 ### 5/22